Wingz003/README-Generator-o-Luigi/README.md

 ## Usage
 ### Below are the following steps required to run this application:</br>

-Start the pompts by inputting index.js in the terminal, you will then be asked a multitude of questions that will autopopulate in accodrance to the format procided on the markdown function.
+Start the prompts by inputting index.js in the terminal, you will then be asked a multitude of questions that will autopopulate in accordance to the format provided on the markdown function.
 You will then be presented with a great README file without the stress of making one from scratch.

 ## Contributions</br>